ViktoriaKubisova231781/UniversityProjects/powerbi-sdg-dashboard/README.md

 ## Overview

-A 7-minute individual presentation analysing AI technology as depicted in the film *Minority Report*, connecting it to real-world applications and evaluating its broader implications.
+I researched and presented an analysis of AI technology as depicted in the film Minority Report, connecting it to a real-world business application and critically evaluating its feasibility and implications.
+The presentation was delivered live to lecturers and peers, drawing on both popular and peer-reviewed scholarly sources.

 ---